 |Average 6-month premium|

-Your twenties offer a lot of unique opportunities to both add to your insurance portfolio and save money.
+Your 20s offer unique opportunities to both add to your insurance portfolio and save money.
 Turning 25, getting married, or adding renters or home insurance can have major impacts on your insurance profile.
-Let's explore more options to save after you leave your teen years.

-Keeping all your insurable interests within one insurer can not only make things easier but can lower your rates (auto and whatever you bundle it with).
-For your auto rate, you can lower your costs by between $42 and $70 per year (renters and homeowners).
+Keeping all your insurable interests within one insurer can not only make things easier but can reduce your rates (for auto and whatever insurance type you bundle it with).
+For your auto rate, you can lower your costs by between $79 and $149 per year by bundling with renters or homeowners, respectively.

 |Average 6-Month Premium|

 Unlike fine wine, a vehicle does not grow in value over time but depreciates.
-So, if you’re driving a paid-off vehicle that isn’t worth very much, the coverage you initially had might not be necessary.
+So, if you’re driving a paid-off vehicle that isn’t worth very much, the insurance coverage you initially had might not be necessary.
+Namely, you may be able to forgo full coverage and stick with maintaining liability coverage.
 Here’s a quick how-to for determining if you still need comprehensive and collision coverage.